-Metaphors as a Self-Reflection
+Business Metaphors as Self-Reflection

 More importantly, we should ask ourselves what metaphors we like to use.
-The language we use during the business negotiation, even a casual, off the cuff remark, could have reverberations down the road.
+The language we use during a business meeting (even a casual, off-the-cuff remark) could have reverberations down the road.
 Metaphors can be used to telegraph out intent.
-If your counterpart jokingly suggests to you that they think you’re only “holding a pair of deuces,“ don't you think you’re likely to sit up straight and wonder what they're really up to?
+Imagine someone on the other side jokingly suggests to you that they think you’re only “holding a pair of deuces.”
+Don’t you think you’re likely to sit up straight and wonder what this person is really up to?

 On the other hand, imagine, for example, that the other side suggests that “we ought to be dancing more in sync.”
 Wouldn’t this phrase suggest that we might be headed towards a productive agreement that has value for both sides?